LekoArts/astro-loaders/packages/flickr/README.md

 ## Prerequisites

 - Astro 5 or later installed
-- A Flickr ID
-  - You can get it by visiting the profile and extracting it from the URL: With `https://www.flickr.com/people/192975453@N04/` the user ID is `192975453@N04`
 - Your Flickr API key
   - Create an account on Flickr, go to [App Garden](https://www.flickr.com/services/apps/create/) to register an app and copy the `Key`